actions/setup-go/README.md

 - Optionally downloading and caching a version of Go by version and adding to `PATH`.
 - Registering problem matchers for error output.

+# V5

+The V5 edition of the action offers:

+- Upgraded Node.js runtime from node16 to node20

+See full release notes on the [releases page](https://github.com/actions/setup-go/releases).

 # V4

 The V4 edition of the action offers: